bsid24082/Hotel_Management_System/README.md

    - cust_id :- It is a unique customer ID which is assigned to each customer
    - Num_days :- The number of days each customer stayed, which is calculated using check-in and check-out date
    - rc :- It is the amount of money each customer spent at the restaurant during their stay
    - p :- It is the payment status.
-If p = 0, payment is not made, and if p = 1, then payment has been made
+If p = 0, payment is not made, and if p = 1, then payment has been made.
-   - r :- It is a list with the individual food item's price, which is then used to calculate the final price.

 4) Functions Defined